Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 Many factors can contribute to your son’s alcoholism, including:

 Coping with a son’s alcoholism is one of the most challenging experiences a parent can have.
-When you have a child with alcohol use disorder (AUD), it tests boundaries, affects your well-being, and puts a strain on your marriage.
+When you have a child with alcohol use disorder (AUD), it tests boundaries, affects your well-being, and strains your marriage.

 It can also negatively impact your relationship with other family members, especially children.
 Understanding substance use and alcoholism is one of the most important things you can do if your child struggles with addiction.